Ryōan-ji: Zen garden

-Ryōan-ji dry garden.The clay wall, which is stained by age with subtle brown and orange tones, reflects "sabi" and the rock garden "wabi", together reflecting the Japanese worldview or aesthetic of "wabi-sabi".
+Ryōan-ji dry garden.
+The clay wall, which is stained by age with subtle brown and orange tones, reflects "sabi" and the rock garden "wabi", together reflecting the Japanese worldview or aesthetic of "wabi-sabi".

 The temple's name is synonymous with the temple's famous Zen garden, the karesansui (dry landscape) rock garden, thought to have been built in the late 15th century.

 The garden is a rectangle of 248 m2, twenty-five meters by ten meters.
 Placed within it are fifteen stones of different sizes, carefully composed in five groups; one group of five stones, two groups of three, and two groups of two stones.
 The stones are surrounded by white gravel, which is carefully raked each day by the monks.
 The only vegetation in the garden is some moss around the stones.

+The dry garden is composed of fifteen stones.
+From the viewing veranda it is not possible to observe all fifteen from one perspective, with at least one stone remaining hidden from view.

 The garden is meant to be viewed from a seated position on the veranda of the hōjō, the residence of the abbot of the monastery.
 The stones are placed so that the entire composition cannot be seen at once from the veranda.

 The wall behind the garden is an important element of the garden.
 It is made of clay, which has been stained by age with subtle brown and orange tones.
 In 1977, the tile roof of the wall was restored with tree bark to its original appearance.
 When the garden was rebuilt in 1799, it came up higher than before and a view over the wall to the mountain scenery behind came about.
 At present this view is blocked by trees.

 The garden had particular significance for the composer John Cage, who composed a series of works and made visual art works based on it.